andycroll/andycroll.com/_posts/2011/2011-05-16-running-reddotrubyconf-2011.markdown

 ### T-shirt sizes

 Finally a chart that might be of use to organizers of other geek conferences.
-Ordering the right number of T-shirts is a tricky job, the lead times are pretty long and you want everyone to get one they can wear and you don't want to have to order too many!
+Ordering the right number of T-shirts is a tricky job, the lead times are pretty long and you want everyone to get one they can wear and you don’t want to have to order too many!
 I think my sample size is pretty typical of a geek event, feel free to apply these percentages to your own event!

 ![T-shirt sizes](/images/2011/rdrc2011-tshirt-size.png)